A Car Navigation System for Linux and UNIX (and PocketPC too)

 The following is a short description of RoadMap.
 More information is available in the documentation distributed with RoadMap.

-RoadMap is an open source (GPL) program that provides a car navigation for Linux, UNIX and now Windows CE (a.k.a.
-PocketPC).
-It displays a map of the streets, tracks the position provided by a NMEA-compliant GPS receiver, identifies the street matching this GPS position and announces the name of the crossing street at the next intersection.
+RoadMap displays a map of the streets, tracks the position provided by a NMEA-compliant GPS receiver, identifies the street matching this GPS position and announces the name of the crossing street at the next intersection.
 A trip feature allows RoadMap to display routes, tracks, and provide some basic navigation information (distance to the next waypoint, direction, speed, etc..).
 Voice messages are generated that duplicate some of the screen information.

 It is possible to display a specific area by providing a (complete or incomplete) postal address, the intersection of two streets or an exact position (longitude / latitude).

 Most of the map files used by RoadMap are generated from the TIGER files provided by the US Census Bureau, and from the RNF files provided by Statistics Canada, and thus cover northern North America only.
 There has been recent work on deriving RoadMap data from other sources, including postgis and other shapefile-based formats, but this work is either not on the main development branch, or very experimental.
+Also there are two ways of using OpenStreetMap (http://www.openstreetmap.org) maps.

 RoadMap has been designed to be usable on both a desktop or laptop PC, or on a PDA such as the iPAQ from HP (formely from COMPAQ).
 It can use either the Gtk 1.2 , Gtk 2.0 or QT (QT3 or QT4) graphic library for its user interface.
 The Qt interface supports the Sharp's Zaurus PDA.
 All these machines share the same endianness and can use the maps provided on this site.